ostis-ai/sc-component-manager/CONTRIBUTING.md

 **Do not mix codestyle changes and any logical fixes in one commit.**

-All commits that not applies to this rules should be split by this rules.
+All commits that not follow these rules should be split according to these rules.
 Otherwise they will be rejected with Pull Request.

 ***
 ## Pull Request